intel/terraform-intel-aws-mysql/README.md

 ## AWS RDS MySQL module

 Configuration in this directory creates an Amazon RDS instance for MySQL.
-The instance is created on an Intel Icelake instance M6i.xlarge by default.
+The instance is created on an Intel Sapphire Rapids db.m7i.2xlarge instance by default.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.